microsoft/terminal/doc/specs/drafts/#5916 - Triggers/#5916 - Triggers.md

 * If a fragment decides to add a trigger to a specific profile

 [TODO!]: # TODO!

+We'll just use `"id"` as a key in a map of triggers.
+Users can unbind them with `"id": "Terminal.builtInThing", match:""`.
+Just like global actions.

 ### Triggers for Terminal Control consumers